ingig/code-narrator/docs/src/documentation/plugins/generators/JekyllGenerator.ts.md

 # JekyllGenerator.ts

-This is a TypeScript code file that defines a class called `JekyllGenerator`, which extends the `BaseGenerator` class.
-The purpose of this class is to process a given `Document` object and generate the appropriate Jekyll front matter for the document.
-This is useful when generating documentation for a Jekyll-based static site.
+This is a TypeScript code file that defines the `JekyllGenerator` class, which extends the `BaseGenerator` class.
+The purpose of this class is to process a given `Document` object and generate the appropriate Jekyll front matter for it.
+This class is particularly useful when working with Jekyll-based documentation websites.

 ## Usage